HAMPI - the lost kingdom

 Nevertheless, the “City of Devotees”, Bhaktapur, still has much more to see.
 The city still has temples studded medieval square, narrow streets winding between mud-brick houses with pagoda roofs and hidden courtyards.
 You can still see artisans weaving clothes and chisel timber by the roadside, drying pots and open kilns on the squares.
 The town’s cultural life remains proudly on display.

-Nyatapola Temple, the tallest temple in Nepal with five storeys.
-2015 earthquake just damaged the very tip of the spire.
+Nyatapola Temple, the tallest temple in Nepal with five storeys, was damaged to the very tip of the spire in 2005.

 The Potter’s square, full of treadle-power wheels and rows of clay pots drying in the sun.